 - Seizure response dogs that predict seizures in the people they serve and assist after the onset of a seizure.

 - Sensory signal dogs that help people with autism.
 Most often, the dog intervenes when a person with autism can’t stop a cycle of repetitive movements.

 For the most part, the law will consider them legitimate service dogs if they are specially trained to perform tasks for people who have a psychiatric disorder, such as PTSD.

 A psychiatric service dog can provide many services to help people with disabilities brought on by psychiatric disorders.
-They can:

 - Guide a disoriented person to safety.

 - Provide room checks or turn on lights when PTSD causes panic.

 - Provide balance for vertigo brought on by panic or stress.